 Policies and procedures are designed to ensure the safety of all GGC students, faculty, staff and visitors.
 They provide the framework for recording, reporting and responding to incidents and emergencies on campus.
 Please read them carefully.

-Reports regarding any student attending school or living in on-campus housing (including all housing managed by Georgia Gwinnett College) who is missing must be referred immediately to the Office of Public Safety at phone number 678.407.5333.
-Students living in on-campus housing are required to identify a contact person or persons whom the College will attempt to notify after the student is determined by the Office of Public Safety to be missing.
+Reports regarding any student attending school or living in on-campus housing (including all housing managed by Georgia Gwinnett College) who is missing must be referred immediately to Public Safety at phone number 678.407.5333.
+Students living in on-campus housing are required to identify a contact person or persons whom the college will attempt to notify after the student is determined by Public Safety to be missing.
 Students must list these individuals as their emergency contact persons.
-All student contact information registered with the College is held confidentially by the College.
-In addition to any additional contact person designated by the student, if the student is under 18 years of age and not emancipated, the College will attempt to notify a custodial parent or guardian not more than 24 hours after the student is determined to be missing by the Office of Public Safety.
-The Office of Public Safety will initiate emergency contact procedures once a student, for whom a missing persons report has been filed, has been missing for 24 hours.
+All student contact information registered with the college is held confidentially by the college.
+In addition to any additional contact person designated by the student, if the student is under 18 years of age and not emancipated, the college will attempt to notify a custodial parent or guardian not more than 24 hours after the student is determined to be missing by Public Safety.
+Public Safety will initiate emergency contact procedures once a student, for whom a missing persons report has been filed, has been missing for 24 hours.